 Peritoneal scarring (adhesion formation) is a result of abnormal healing.
 Normally, peritoneal trauma results in formation of proteinaceous (protein rich) serosanguinous fluid (discharge composed primarily of serum and blood) that is resorbed locally and allows healing to occur without scar formation.
 Abnormal absorption of this fluid results in local tissue invasion by (the body’s) inflammatory cells and fibroblasts which then results in the buildup of scar (adhesions).

-Available Drawings: Available Case Reports: Available Photos:
+Available Case Reports:

 Conditions that predispose a woman to create scar tissue along the peritoneum include